Iran unveils new ballistic missile named after late General Soleimani | International

 Iran unveils new ballistic missile named after late General Soleimani

-In his address, President Hassan Rouhani noted the progress in the defence industry, saying that Iranian weapons must have high precision, sufficient destructive power and manoeuvrability.
-He stressed that the national defence industry pursues a strategy of deterrence, rather than any offensive strategy and the country does not aim to occupy any territories or harm any nation.
-(ANI/Sputnik)
+In his address, President Hassan Rouhani noted the progress in the defense industry, saying that Iranian weapons must have high precision, sufficient destructive power, and maneuverability.
+He stressed that the national defense industry pursues a strategy of deterrence, rather than any offensive strategy and the country does not aim to occupy any territories or harm any nation.

 - READ MORE ON: